silverweed/lifish/README.md

 **IMPORTANT**: currently, many sprites are missing.
 If you see white rectangles where sprites should be, it means that asset hasn't been created yet.

+#### Multithreaded mode ####
+The game can be compiled in multithreaded mode (separate logic and rendering), but at the moment it's not really a good idea to do so, as:
+- the framerate won't improve (and it needs not, should be already smooth 60fps)
+- the CPU usage will increase
+- odd behaviours and occasional crashes may occur.

 ### Current Status ###

 **MASSIVE REFACTOR IN PROGRESS** (see branch [refactor](https://github.com/silverweed/lifish/tree/refactor))